The Government Procurement Review: Greece

 - €1 million for public service contracts relating to social and other special services.

 When a tender that may lead to the award of contracts in the form of separate sections is held, the total estimated value is taken into account.
-Special rules are introduced for periodic supplies or services, for special services, such as insurance or banking, as well as for indefinite contracts.
-Furthermore, the pre-existing exclusion of certain contracts, such as those related to the purchase or lease of land and existing buildings, arbitration services, legal services (albeit with a more precise definition), loans, etc. from the law, is also reiterated.
+Special rules are introduced for periodic supplies or services; for special services, such as insurance or banking and for indefinite contracts.
+Furthermore, the pre-existing exclusion of certain contracts – such as those related to, inter alia, the purchase or lease of land and existing buildings, arbitration services, legal services (albeit with a more precise definition), and loans – from the law is also reiterated.

-The law clarifies and significantly simplifies the status of amendments to contracts during their term, an issue for which there are even special provisions related to work contracts.
+Law 4412/2016 clarifies and significantly simplifies the status of amendments to contracts during their term, an issue for which there are even special provisions related to works contracts.
 Amendments are allowed in the following cases:

-- when the amendments, regardless of their monetary value, are provided for in clear, precise and unequivocal review clauses in the original bid documents.
-These clauses may also include price review clauses or options;
+- when the amendments, regardless of their monetary value, are provided for in clear, precise and unequivocal review clauses in the original bid documents – such clauses may also include price review clauses or options;

-- for additional works or services or goods that became necessary, with the limit set at 50 per cent of the value of the original contract;
+- for additional works, services or goods that became necessary, with the limit set at 50 per cent of the value of the original contract;

 - in the case of substitution of the initial contractor with a new one, as a consequence of an explicit review clause or universal or partial succession of the initial contractor due to corporate restructuring; and